mayankchoubey/deno-in-2-hours/README.md

 const buf=new Uint8Array(1000);
 await file.read(buf); //or Deno.read(file.rid, data)
 ```
-- Use `write/writeSync` to write a block of data into the opened file starting at the cursor position
+- Use `write/writeSync` to write a block of data into the opened file starting at the current cursor position
 ```ts
 const file=await Deno.open('/var/tmp/a.txt', {create:true, write:true});
 await file.write(new TextEncoder().encode('abcd')); //or Deno.write(file.rid, data);